olmsteadproperties/FrontEndTesting/tests.md

 1. Creates a `new loan`
 1. Add `Partner`
 1. Accepts email invite sent to `Partner` email
-1. Creates and adds a new `Borrower `account
+1. Creates and add a new `Borrower `account
 1. Accepts email invite sent to `Borrower` email
 1. Signup `Dwolla` for `Borrower` (`LLC`, `verified`)
 1. Sets up `Borrower` payment account with `IAV`
-1. Verifies `Borrower` payments account using
 1. Makes a static `payment` on the new `loan`
 1. Duplicate Existing Loan and check them
+1. Adds a `Borrower` account to duplicated loan
 1. Adds a `Partner` account to duplicated loan
-1. Adds a `Borrower` account to duplicated loan
 1. Makes `One Time` schedule Payment
 1. Makes `Recurring` schedule Payment
 1. Delete payment method from `Borrower`